nikakogho/BraitenbergPlayground/docs/diary.md

   Wheel power is now `max(0, baseline + wires)` so inhibitory wiring never drives wheels backward.

 * **README brought in line with textbook terminology.**

+## 2025-05-05

+* Setup combined demo of vehicles 2 and 3 and can now reset HUD